shpml/fundamentals/03_chapter/03_lesson.md

 ## Use Element Selectors
 Ask yourself if you can apply the style to the element selector instead of creating a class or ID.
 If so, use the element selector to style your elements.

-## Don't Use ID's
+## Don't Use ID's in CSS
-Although ID's are technically allowed, they are almost never used by professional developers– so use classes instead.
-You'll typically find the styles you're applying to an element can come in handy in another section of your current page, or even another page on your website.
-Using classes will help with the scalability of your design.
+Although ID's are technically allowed in CSS, they are almost never used by profession developers because of their specificity.
+ID selectors have the ability to override class selectors– making maintenance of a large codebase difficult.
+Using classes will help with the scalability of your design, and help you write cleaner code.

+## Using ID's in JavaScript
+In JavaScript, ID's are valuable to help you access and alter different elements on your page.
+This process is called DOM Manipulation.
+You'll learn more about manipulating the DOM once we dive deeper into JavaScript.

 #### Checkpoint:

-* Why should you always choose a Class over an ID?
+* When would you choose a class over an ID?
-* How do add a class attribute?
+* How do you add a class attribute?

 [On to the next lesson.](04_lesson.md)